johnfanv2/LenovoLegionLinux/README.md

 XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX
 ```

-**If you want to reset your fan curve, just toggle with Ctrl+Q the powermode or restart and everything is gone.**
+**If you want to reset your fan curve, just toggle with Ctrl+Q the power mode or restart and everything is gone.**

 Unexpected:
 - `file not found`: please report your problem as a Github Issue